Texas State Library and Archives Commission

 Archives and Information Services

-- Our archivists and reference librarians are continuing to respond to research questions from the public.
-We can be reached by email or phone.
+- Our reference archivists and librarians are continuing to respond to research questions from the public.
+We can be reached by email or phone at 512-463-5455.

 - Our specialists are also continuing to increase the number of digitized archival materials available for the public.
 Check out our online collections, online exhibits, and the Texas Digital Archive, which hosts more than 50 terabytes of records!

 - Behind the scenes, our archivists and specialists continue working with vast numbers of records to describe, preserve, digitize, and make them available to the public.